W. P. Carey MRED

-In only nine months, the W. P. Carey Master of Real Estate Development (MRED) program prepares you for the business of real estate.
+In only nine months, the master's in real estate from ASU's W. P. Carey School of Business prepares you for the business of real estate.
 You’ll learn to lead real estate development projects that are environmentally respectful, socially responsible, and artfully designed.
 And engagement with motivated classmates, esteemed faculty, industry organizations, and deeply connected MRED alumni will expand your professional network and open the door to future opportunities.

 Academics